krsma33/dotfiles/README.md

 Remove git repo

+    cd ..
     rm -r yay -f

 ### Enable SSH

 Whole reason for enabling ssh is to be able to have **undercurls** by using wezterm ssh instead of wsl directly (ConPty removes all underlines which is annoying)

 Arch doesn't have ssh pre installed